brillout/wildcard-api/docs/readme.template.md

 While gRPC focuses on cross-platform support (Go, Python, Java, C++, etc.), Wildcard only supports the Browser - Node.js stack.
 This allows Wildcard to have a simple design and to be super easy to use.
-(Wildcard is a mere 1.1K-LOCs.)

-Wildcard's simplicity and flexibility fits like a glove an environment of quick prototyping with full-stack JavaScript.
+Wildcard's simplicity and flexibility fits rapid prototyping like a glove.
-When a prototype's API matures to a stable API with an increasing number of conusmers, RPC is then often replaced with REST/GraphQL.
+When a prototype's API matures to a stable API with an increasing number of consumers, RPC is then usually replaced with REST/GraphQL in a progressive way.

-At
+You can learn more about RPC at
 [RPC vs REST/GraphQL](/docs/rpc.md#rpc-vs-restgraphql)
-we elaborate more on RPC and
+which explains RPC and
-explain when RPC and REST/GraphQL should be used.
+in what situations REST/GraphQL or RPC should be used.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path